arvindchoudhary33/dot-files/README.md

 - nvim [Plug](https://github.com/junegunn/vim-plug)

 ## How to use
-_I, myself had/have hardtime figuring out a better working environment.
-So depending on your needs you can find the plugins to use provided in the init.vim ( with comments specifying their usage ) & .zshrc file.If you have any doubts/problems related to any plugin mentioned in the file, you can contact me through mail provided_
+_I, myself had/have hardtime setting up and figuring out a better working environment.
+So depending on your needs you can find the plugins to use provided in the init.vim ( with comments specifying their usage ) & .zshrc file.If you have any doubts/problems related to any plugin mentioned in the file, you can contact me through mail provided._

 ## Contact
  arvindchoudhary.in.connect@gmail.com